aschebell/DS4002-Project2/README.md

 GET THE DATA:
 1. Download the "baby-names-state" csv file from Data World into your computer
-2. EDIT *In R, upload the tidyverse, readxl, plotly, wordcloud, tidytext, glue, stringr, and tm packages*
+2. In R, upload the tidyverse, ggplot2, tree, randomForest, dplyr, tidyr, rpart packages
 3. Read in the CSV data file and save it as a data frame in R

 CLEAN THE DATA: